One of the most essential baby products ALL parents have to buy is diapers.

 For the cherry on top, Andy Pandy sponsors St. Jude’s Children’s Research Hospital.
 Whenever you make a purchase, you help them contribute to this children’s hospital!

-You can get these diapers in 6 size variants, although the number of diapers in each pack is too small for our liking.
+You can get these diapers in 6 size variants, although the number of diapers in each pack is too small for my liking.
 You might have to buy a bunch of packs if you want them to last for a couple of months.

 - Bamboo gives great natural properties